 Trust me, I’m an engineer!

 All in all this all goes down to you and me as FEA users.
-Sure, FEA has some issues regarding mesh accuracy etc. We could spend hours debating Gaus Points and how to extrapolate outcomes.
-However, such discussion wouldn’t contribute much to the issue at hand.
+Sure, FEA has some issues regarding mesh accuracy, etc. We could spend hours debating Gaus Points and how to extrapolate outcomes.
+However, such a discussion wouldn’t contribute much to the issue at hand.
 Truth is, that if we model whatever we are trying to do accurately, mesh it reasonable and do a proper analysis type… we are fine!